The Mortgage Forgiveness Debt Relief Act

 and Debt Cancellation

-Debt reduced through debt forgiven with short sale pre- foreclosure, qualifies for relief.
+Debt is reduced through short sale pre- foreclosure, qualifies for relief.
 Up to $2 million of forgiven debt eligible for exclusion $1M if filing separately.
 Anytime you sell for less than purchased price file a cancellation of debit avoid being taxed on money you did not get.
 It’s essential to report on appropriate forms.
 Click here for Form 982 and bring it to your accountant.

-Up to $2 million of forgiven debt eligible for exclusion ($1 million if married filing separately).
+Up to $2 million of forgiven debt is eligible for exclusion ($1 million if married filing separately).
 The lender is usually required to report the amount of the canceled debt is provided to by the lender on the IRS Form 1099-C.

 Loss not from a residence?
 After the sale you will be taxed on the amount you lost unless you address the loss properly.
 Consult your accountant or tax attorney.
 IRS rules for “loss carry back/carry forward” apply.